clintjedwards/gofer/README.md

   - are too complicated to setup and/or manage.
   - lack tight feedback loops while developing pipelines.
   - require you to marry your business logic code to pipeline logic code.
-  - use configuration languages (or sometimes worse...their own DSL) as the DSL you interact with.
+  - use configuration languages (or sometimes worse...their own DSL) as the interface to express what you want.
-  - don't pay attention to extensibility.
+  - lack extensibility
-- I consider all the above to be bad software design and wanted to see if I could make something that went in another direction.
+- It is an experiment to see if theses are all solveable problems in the effort to create a simpler, faster solution.

 ## Features: